Table Of Content

 That set amount of time is the ‘term’ of the CD.
 So, when you give that money to the bank they get to use it however they want and in return, once the term is up, you get the initial money plus interest back.

-The following chart from the 2019 FED Survey of Consumer Finances shows the average amount families invest in Certificates of Deposit have grown tremendously between 2001 and 2019.
-In 2001, the average was just $54.10 and it steadily increased every three years.
-It peaked in 2010 before steadily increasing again to a high of $101.95 in 2019.
+The following chart from the FED Survey of Consumer Finances shows the average amount families invest in Certificates of Deposit has grown tremendously:

 CD or Money Market Account?